 Ranger Led Tour

-The park offers several Ranger Led activities throughout the year.
+The park offers several Ranger-led activities throughout the year.
 There is a calendar that is routinely updated, but you can also check their Facebook for updated events.
 When we visit the park, we head to the visitors center, where they typically have a printout with activities listed for the week.
 We’ve seen programs like informative talks, guided hikes, and disc golf lessons.

-Mountain Biking + Biking
+Mountain Biking + Cruising

 Biking through the park is a pleasant way to explore the state park.
 They don’t have any paved trails, so for families looking to bike with their kids; it’s mostly biking around the campgrounds and the quiet streets of the park.